Garrison House (The Garrison)

 The sunken garden was designed in around 1908 by Robert Weir Schultz.

-In these two photos the whole Millport waterfront is clad with Stars & Stripes flags as part of a
+In these two photographs the whole Millport waterfront is clad with Stars & Stripes flags as part of a

+Country & Western festival.
 The marquee is part of that festival.

 A wider view, showing the entire complex.